hardaker/draft-hardaker-dnsop-nsec3-guidance/draft-ietf-dnsop-nsec3-guidance.md

 Validating resolvers MAY also return a SERVFAIL response when processing NSEC3 records with iterations larger than 0.
-Validating resolvers MAY choose to ignore authoritative server responses with iteration counts greater than 0, which will likely resulting in returning a SERVFAIL to the client when no processed responses are received from authoritative servers.
+Validating resolvers MAY choose to ignore authoritative server responses with iteration counts greater than 0, which will likely result in returning a SERVFAIL to the client when no processed responses are received from authoritative servers.